Swift-Drive-Ltd/Swift-Drive-Project/GroupCourseWork_Project/docs/Implementation_Summary/pauline_summary.md

 - Connects to the SQLite database.
 - Retrieves all instructors from the Instructors table.
 - Populates the hash table and sorted linked list with the retrieved data.

+## Day 4
+# Summary of Implemented Features in InstructorLogic.cs

+# Namespace:
+|DrivingLessonsBooking

+# Class:
+|InstructorLogic

+- Manages instructor data and interactions with the SQLite database.

+# Fields:
+- CustomHashTable<string, Instructor> instructors: A custom hash table to store instructors with their IDs as keys.

+- SortedLinkedList<Instructor> sortedInstructors: A sorted linked list to maintain instructors in a sorted order.

+- string connectionString: Connection string for the SQLite database.

+# Constructor:
+- Initializes the custom hash table and sorted linked list with a specified capacity.

+- Loads existing instructors from the SQLite database into memory.

+# Methods:
+|LoadInstructorsFromDatabase():

+- Connects to the SQLite database.
+- Retrieves all instructors from the Instructors table.
+- Populates the hash table and sorted linked list with the retrieved data.

+|AddInstructor(Instructor instructor):

+- Checks if an instructor with the same ID already exists in the hash table.
+- Inserts the new instructor into the hash table and sorted linked list.
+- Opens a connection to the SQLite database.
+- Executes a parameterized SQL query to insert the new instructor into the database, preventing SQL injection.
+- Notifies the user upon successful addition of the instructor.